-In SQL Server and Oracle, the part of the Collect Schema Changes process that captures instance definition changes and database option changes and saves them in the PMDB.
+In SQL Server and Oracle, the part of the Collect Schema Changes process that captures instance changes definition changes and database option changes and saves them in the PMDB.

 instrumentation The process of inserting fault-tolerant recording hooks in Java byte code, .NET MSIL, HTML pages, or other monitored components, resulting in the capture of performance metrics.
 In J2EE, a mechanism that enables collecting performance information when an application is executed.
 The process involves inserting special fault-tolerant recording hooks into application class objects.
+In WEB, the insertion of recording hooks into instrumentation context internal invocation The process of invoking a request from an HTTP request (Servlet or JSP) or an EJB.
+J2EE displays an internal invocation like any other invocation.

-In WEB, the insertion of recording hooks into HTML pages can either be in memory (Dynamic Instrumentation) or file-based (Static Instrumentation).
+HTML pages can either be in memory (Dynamic Instrumentation) or file-based (Static Instrumentation).